 f) cease Processing the Personal Data upon the termination or expiry of the Sales Conditions or, if sooner, the Service to which it relates and, at Controller’s option, either (if technically possible) return or delete the Personal Data and any copies of it or of the information it contains, without prejudice to any EU or Member State legal obligations for Processor to store or archive such Personal Data.

 2.3 The nature and purpose of the Processing, type of personal data and categories of Personal Data to be Processed are further detailed in the Appendix.

-2.4 Controller hereby agrees that Processor will engage with Microsoft Azure and Mailchimp for the Processing of Personal Data as stated in this DPA.
+2.4 Controller hereby agrees that Processor will engage with Microsoft Azure and Mailjet for the Processing of Personal Data as stated in this DPA.

 2.5 Processor can only be held liable for an infringement of this DPA that is directly attributable to them, or the provisions that apply directly to Processor on the basis of the applicable Data Protection Legislation insofar as Controller has complied with its own obligations as set out in this DPA and the applicable Data Protection Legislation.
 The liability provision set out in the Sales Conditions is fully applicable.